LukasCastillo/ScRat/README.md

 # ScRat
-A scuffed remote access tool
+A scuffed windows remote access tool that runs in the background

 Features:
 - Remote Shell